stargate/data-api/docs/jsonapi-spec.md

 ## Namespace

-**TODO:** define the namespace, its properties etc. Do we define how to create one?
+**TODO:** define the namespace, its properties, etc. Do we define how to create one?

 ### Namespace Limits